devnax/validex/README.md

 ## Validator Callback
-You can set the validator callback. the call will call when you validate or remove error
+It will call when validate and removeError function call

 ```js
 validator.callback = (type, validator) => {